elmtree-askmo/cloudcannon-app/content/faq.md

   - _bookshop_name: faq/questionSection
     title: FAQ Section
     contentTitle: FAQ
     description: Here are some frequently asked questions about QuickTakes and how it works.
-If these FAQs do not answer your specific question, then we recommend sending an email to
+If these FAQs do not answer your specific question, then we recommend sending an email to ${email}
     email: support@edkey.com
     items:
       - question: How do I sign up for QuickTakes?